 The first time I made it to the lighthouse, I was gobsmacked by the endless view, and the drop down to the fallen cliffs that have lay there for centuries, if not millennia.
 Hundreds of birds have made their home here, including the infamous puffin!
-You can see them from May through August.
+You can see puffins from April/May through August.

 Once you’ve made it up to the lighthouse, you can go either left or right back down the slope of the island.
 The right hand side is my favourite by far, and that’s where I’ve spotted all the puffins, too!

-Off-island, Birsay offers some other great walks, such as the walk along to Skiba Geo and the whale bone.
+Off-island, Birsay offers some other great walks, such as the walk along to Skiba Geo and the whale bone (as seen in the first photo).
 As someone who knows nothing about geology, I was fascinated by the strange formations of the place where rocks have sunk into the sea at all sorts of angles.
 There’s also an old fisherman’s hut, although it’s not as preserved as the ones at Marwick.

 Or you can turn the other way and walk up towards my next walk…